SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Introduction

 Most stochastic second order methods are not incremental, and thus fall short of our first criteria.
-For instance, the subsampled Newton methods~\cite{Roosta-Khorasani2016,Bollapragada2018,Newton-MR,Erdogdu2015nips,KohlerL17} are not guaranteed to work with a single sample, and require potentially large mini-batch sizes in order to guarantee that the subsampled Newton direction closely matches the full Newton direction in high probability.
-Thus they are not \emph{incremental}.
-The Lissa method~\cite{Lissa} makes use of the Taylor expansion of the inverse map, in order to build an asymptotically unbiased estimate of the inverse Hessian.
-The resulting method requires again a large batch of sample to approximate the Hessian, and thus does not fit our criteria.
-Stochastic quasi-Newton methods~\cite{Byrd2011,Mokhtari2014,moritz2016linearly,GowerGold2016} also require either mini-batch estimates of the gradient or of a Hessian-vector product.
-SDNA~\cite{Qu2015} requires a dual map, and much like Newton sketch~\cite{Pilanci2015a} and Lissa~\cite{Lissa}, requires a full gradient evaluation, which makes them all not incremental.
+This is due to the fact that most of these methods are only guaranteed to work in a large mini-batch size regime, and not with a single sample.
+For instance, the subsampled Newton methods~\citep{Roosta-Khorasani2016,Bollapragada2018,Newton-MR,Erdogdu2015nips,KohlerL17} require potentially large mini-batch sizes in order to guarantee that the subsampled Newton direction closely matches the full Newton direction in high probability.
+Stochastic quasi-Newton methods~\citep{Byrd2011,Mokhtari2014,moritz2016linearly,GowerGold2016}, SDNA~\citep{Qu2015}, the Newton sketch~\citep{Pilanci2015a} and Lissa~\citep{Lissa}, suffer from the same drawback: the need for large mini-batches or full gradient evaluation to work, which makes them all not incremental.

-Here we develop two new Newton methods for solving~\eqref{eq:stationarity} that effectively make use of second order information, are incremental, and are governed by a single global convergence theory.
-Our starting point for developing these methods is to re-write the stationarity conditions
+The two existing methods that we are aware of that are truly incremental are \emph{IQN} (Incremental Quasi-Newton)~\citep{mokhtari2018iqn,Gao2020IncrementalGB} and \emph{SNM} (Stochastic Newton Method)~\citep{SNM,pmlr-v48-rodomanov16}.
+Both methods also enjoy a fast local convergence rate.
+Their only drawback is their computational and memory costs per iteration are at least $\cO(d^2)$ (see Table~\ref{tab:complexity} and Section~\ref{sec:exp_extra} for more details).
+This is prohibitive in a setting where the number of parameters for the model is large.
+Our goal is to develop a method that is not only incremental, but also has a cost per iteration of $\cO(d)$, as is the case for first-order methods like SGD.

-At this point, we could apply Newton's method for solving nonlinear equations, otherwise known as the Newton Raphson method.
-However, this approach would ultimately require a full pass over the data at each iteration.
+In this paper we develop two new Newton methods for solving~\eqref{eq:stationarity} that effectively make use of second order information, are incremental, and are governed by a single global convergence theory.
+Our starting point for developing these methods is to re-write the stationarity conditions\ This linear equation has $2d$ unknowns, and thus also has infinite solutions.
+Again, we use a projection step to pick a unique solution as follows